-Deciding to do yoga classes near me is step one.
-Finding the best yoga course for your needs is the next.
+Deciding: “I want to look for yoga classes near me” is step one.
+Finding the best yoga course for your needs is the next step in the sequence.
+But how and where do you start?

-About half of the UK population is physically active, and of those, more and more are turning to yoga.
+About half of the UK population is physically active, and of those, more and more are turning to yoga, hence why the fitness regime is becoming so popular.

-There are many criteria to take into consideration to start off right.
+As such, you may have many criteria to take into consideration if you want to start on your spiritual journey right.

 The first step when looking for beginner yoga classes is to choose the right yoga course for you.